BenMcLean/Voxel2Pixel/BenVoxel/README.md

    - Empty string keys retain their special meanings across formats.
 2. Geometry Data
    - Binary: Direct octree bytes.
-   - JSON: Z85-encoded octree bytes.
+   - JSON: DEFLATE (RFC 1951) compressed, Z85-encoded octree bytes.
-## Implementation Requirements
+### Implementation Requirements
-1. Format Conversion
-   - Implementations must preserve all data during binary-JSON conversion.
    - Missing optional fields should be omitted rather than included as `null`.
    - Empty string keys must retain their special meaning.
-2. Validation
-   - Size constraints are mandatory for compatibility
+   - Size constraints are mandatory for compatibility.
    - Out-of-bounds voxels are invalid and may be discarded without warning during reading as an implementation detail.
    - Files containing out-of-bounds voxels should still be readable if otherwise valid.
    - Key strings longer than 255 characters are invalid.
 Key strings that start or end with whitespace are invalid.
 However, it is recommended as an implementation detail to first trim whitespace, then truncate the keys with last-in-wins dictionary behavior.
+   - Implementations are required to tolerate any unused 0-padding at the end of decompressed geometry data.
 ## JSON Format
 ### Schema
 A JSON schema for documentation purposes only (not providing validation for security) is included in the file `benvoxel.schema.json`.
 All the objects and properties in the JSON format correspond directly to chunks or fields in the binary format.